-The diagram below shows a power train and the wiring of a typical grid-tie solar powered generator
+The diagram below shows power stages and the wiring of a typical grid-connected solar powered generator

 Technically, it is possible to wire several circuits to the same fuse.
 However, if some of the cells will be partially shaded, they may be damaged by reverse electric current forced by the active panels.
-You can also bypass the modules with reverse diodes to prevent their overheating or damage.
+You can bypass the modules with reverse diodes to prevent their overheating or damage.
 Ask your installer about such precaution.
+Some panels come with built-in diodes.
 From the combiner one of the busses passes through the first DC disconnect

 .
 It should be located as close as possible to the place where the cables enter the house.
 This switch is followed by a ground fault interrupter (GFI)

 , which is intended to open the circuit when it detects a conductive path ("leakage") to earth from an ungrounded wire.
 Since the panels are installed outdoors and connected via long cables, the generator also needs a protection from lightning strikes.
 This diagram shows a single metal-oxide varistor (MOV) across the DC line.
 This is a minimum you should have (aside from a proper grounding rod).
 However, a stronger protection consisting of a combination of fast-acting MOV and high-energy spark gap surge arresters is always desirable.
 Once your inverter warranty expires (typically after 3 to 5 years), you are going to be on your own if lightning fries it.
 Request from your installer an advanced surge protection.

 The solar generators intended for off-grid or for on-grid backup systems contain storage batteries